Ataraxist/DiffSum-AI-Commit-Message-Generator/README.md

 - `dotenv` ^16.0.0
 - `openai` ^4.0.0
 - `simple-git` ^3.0.0

+## Security Concerns
+- **Why save my key locally?
+Is that even safe?**
+>Presumably your node_modules folder is in your .gitignore, so theoretically your key should be kept private.
+On the off chance you leak your key, Open AI will revoke your key within minutes.
+They are quite quick about this.

+- **Why not save my api key in .env?**
+>I had a lot of trouble creating an env file when one didn't exist already, and then I had even more trouble getting the package to be able to see environment variables.
+Then I had **even more** trouble when an env already existed at the time of install.
+At the end of the day, I gave up trying to save the key there.

+- **Why not save my api key as a global variable?**
+>Same as above, quite a bit of problems getting it to work, and in the end, your key isn't being siphoned or stolen.
+As long as you don't accidentally include your node_modules in a git push, you should be fine.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.